richdanis/ML4H/Project 2/Report.md

 **Q5: Transfer learning details (3 pts)** <br>

 In Q4 we unfroze 3 layers.
-Now we fine-tune with different layers unfrozen.
+Now we fine-tune with different layers of the encoder unfrozen.
 In the following table we report the performances on the test set.
 | Unfrozen Layers  | F1     |
 |------------------|--------|